alexjvr1/pinterest-data-pipeline181/README.md

 python __main__.py
 ```

-# Data processing and querying in Databricks
+## Data processing and querying in Databricks is shown in two iPython Notebooks:

+Pinterest_Data_Processing_Batch_Data.ipynb: Batch processing, transforming, and querying the data

+Pinterest_Data_Processing_Streaming_Data.ipynb: Streaming and transforming the data, and saving the output as Delta tables